wgilangp/etl_with_branching/README.md

-Here's the `README.md` file for your Extract-Load process using Airflow with Kaggle datasets and Docker setup:
+Here's the updated `README.md` file with the installation process for Docker and Apache Airflow included:

 ---